-Is It Normal If My GSD’s Gum Color Has Suddenly Changed To A Different Color?
+Is It Normal If your GSD’s Gum Color Has Suddenly Changed To A Different Color?

 The color of the gums on your GSD can change for several reasons and can be very normal at times.
 You can be guided by the color of your dog’s gums to detect some dental problems or in his health in general.
 Among the main alerts that you should notice in your dog’s gum color for diseases are:

 This can be caused by heatstroke in your dog or exposure to deadly toxins in his food.

 White with pale tones

 With this gum color in your GSD, you should be careful because it can indicate shock, dehydration, or liver shunts.
 The main factor for a pale gum can be anemia as well as internal infections or even bleeding.